VOL. I · ISSUE 21WEDNESDAY, JUNE 3, 2026

 Is HubSpot's free CRM actually free, or does it turn into a big bill quickly?

 The free CRM stays free for contact management and basic pipeline tracking with no user limit.
 The bill grows when you add Marketing Hub, Sales Hub sequences, or reporting beyond the defaults, which are paid add-ons.
-A 20-person team running Sales Hub Starter across the team pays roughly $15-20/user/month, which is still inside the $30 ceiling.
+A 20-person team running Sales Hub Starter across the team pays roughly $15 to $20 per user per month, which is still inside the $30 ceiling.

 Close is built for outbound-heavy sales teams that live in their inbox.
-Its sequencing, calling, and email tools are included at the base tier without add-ons, and the interface doesn't require any configuration to start working.
-It doesn't have HubSpot's marketing sync, so if your pipeline runs on inbound leads from campaigns, Close is the wrong fit.
+Its sequencing, calling, and email tools are included at the base tier without add-ons, and the interface does not require any configuration to start working.
+It does not have HubSpot's marketing sync, so if your pipeline runs on inbound leads from campaigns, Close is the wrong fit.
 If it runs on SDR outreach, Close is faster to value.

 Methodology: how we source and measure.